tomguthrie/SwiftDecodable/README.md

 # SwiftDecodable

-Simple decoding of JSON to Swift structs/classes without meaningless operators.
+Simple decoding of JSON to Swift structs/classes.

 ## Usage